Volunteer at Woody’s Lodge

 She enjoys spending time with her three grandsons, gardening, knitting, crossword puzzles and yoga.

-Kath has been with Woody’s Lodge from the beginning and is a Trustee to the Management Board.
+Kath has been with Woody’s Lodge from the beginning and is a Trustee to the Management Board, as well as volunteering her time with us.
 She served for six years in the Royal Air Force as an Air Traffic Control Officer, serving at RAF Odiham as well as undertaking a tour of active service in Basrah in Iraq in 2004.

 Woody’s Lodge is a keen interest of Kath’s, especially as she has the unique insight of what it means to be a veteran herself.